uscensusbureau/the-opportunity-project/pages/home.md

     person: Rob Lalka
     organization: Public Democracy
     image: photos/home/headshots/rob-lalka.png
-  - text: TOP sprint really represents the best of what government can be — a platform for engagement that is so core to our democracy.
+  - text: '[TOP] really represents the best of what government can be — a platform for engagement that is so core to our democracy.'
     person: Denice Ross
     organization: Georgetown University
     image: photos/home/headshots/denice-ross.png